killbill/killbill-coinbase-plugin/README.md

 Usage
 -----

-In this version, users need to provide their Coinbase API key.
-This is unfortunate but required in order to Kill Bill to transfer Bitcoins on the user's behalf.
-Maybe one day Coinbase will provide some sort of revokable token, potentially with a monthly max transfer amount, for such scenarii?
+In order to collect users' Coinbase information, you can either request their API key or use OAuth.

+### API key

-To enable API access, go to https://coinbase.com/account/integrations, click "Show My API Key", enter your password and click enable.
+Users will need to enable API access on their account: go to https://coinbase.com/account/integrations, click "Show My API Key", enter your password and click enable.

 Then, save the key in Kill Bill as a new payment method: